-Keep a hot water bag handy if you get cramps.
-Placing it on the abdomen will bring relief.
-If you don’t prefer the bag try the towel.
-Soak it in hot water, wring out the excess water and place it on the abdomen.
+Keep a hot water bottle handy for cramps.
+Placing this on the abdomen will bring relief.
+If you don’t prefer this, you can also try a warm towel.
+Soak the towel in hot water, wring out the excess water and place it on the abdomen.
 Heating pads may be available at your local pharmacy and are usually covered if you have an FSA or HSA card.

 Drink plenty of water.
 Dehydration might cause your body to produce vasopressin, a hormone that contributes to cramps.